shatter71/HexClock/README.md

 Updated code to show minutes 1 through 9 as two-digits instead of one digit (e.g., 2 is shown as 02)

+Updated code to automatically adjust for daylight savings time.